 Despite a steady rise in air and road transport, our reliance on shipping remains overwhelming: ships move roughly 90% of all global trade, carrying billions of tons of manufactured goods and raw materials.

-These monsters are already plying the seas.
+These monster ships are already plying the seas.
 There are 29 bulk carriers about 360 meters long (1181 feet).
 Designed to feed Brazilian iron ore to furnaces in China and Europe, each is capable of carrying up to 400,000 tons.
 More are on order.

 The most rapid increase in size has come with container ships.
 In the 1990s the largest carried about 5000 shipping containers; the Maersk Mc-Kinney Møller can carry 18,000.
 Shipyards will soon begin work on the next generation, some 40 meters longer and capable of carrying 20,000 containers, and there are rumors of even larger vessels to come.